chromium/chromium/docs/security/security-labels.md

 bugs.
 Rationale is that while fixed bugs are generally not intended to become public immediately, we'd like to give access to external parties depending on Chromium via *security-notify@chromium.org*.
-(Collabortor for WebRTC bugs is instead updated to **security-notify@webrtc.org**).
+(Collaborator for WebRTC bugs is instead updated to **security-notify@webrtc.org**).

 ### Update **Merge Field with Request-X** For Fixed Bugs